laildfz/laildfz/README.md

 Hello !

-My name is Laïl, software engineer at Bridge and machine learning engineer at OpenClassrooms & Centrale Supélec
+My name is Laïl, software engineer at Bridge and machine learning engineer student at OpenClassrooms & Centrale Supélec

 I have a wide range of skills related to my professional experiences in various companies that have strengthened and enriched my skills.